boatilus/fox/README.md

 c := fox.NewClient("YOUR_TWILIO_ACCOUNT_SID", "YOUR_TWILIO_AUTH_TOKEN", &opts)
 ```

-The `Cancel`, `Get`, `List` and `Send` methods on the returned `Client` are used to make the API calls as described
-by Twilio's API reference.
+The `Cancel`, `Delete`, `Get`, `List` and `Send` methods on the returned `Client` are used to make the API calls as described by Twilio's API reference.
 For example, to retrieve a fax's data by its SID:

 ```go
 res, _ := c.Get("FXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX")